 These days, there’s no shortage of work-from-home business ideas on the internet.
 But, most of these are a complete waste of time, and some are full-fledged scams.

 What you’re looking for are profitable home business ideas you can do part-time or full-time to make an income that can sustain you.
-Just as important, these should be home business ideas without monetary investment and should be accessible to a non-specialist to set up and develop in as short a time as possible.
+Just as important, these should be home business ideas without monetary investment and accessible to a non-specialist to set up and develop in as short a time as possible.
 Did I get that right?

 It’s challenging to sort through and weigh the thousands of options on the internet.
 I know, cause I did it for you.